pratheek221/Intern-Projects/readme.md

 - fork this repository
 - create a folder with your group no
 - In your group folder create a folder with your project name and upload your project files
+- Add a README file always to provide the info!